 Overview This unit uses a wide range of musical stimuli - films and animation from the past 100 years - to explore the impact of musical devices and the inter-related dimensions of music.
-They are introduced to musical cliches, particularly those that are used in film and television.
+Students are introduced to musical cliches, particularly those that are used in film and television.
 The lessons build on prior learning, where students will have learnt about instrumentation in years 7 and 8, tonality and melody in year 8, and intervals and harmony earlier in year 9.
 Over the lessons, students will be introduced to and become familiar with key concepts of this genre, including leitmotif and soundscape.
 Whilst listening and appraising is a core part of these lessons, as part of exemplification, students embed musical understanding throughout the lessons by completing tasks that draw together the three pillars of musical understanding: constructive, technical and expressive.
-Assessment By the end of the unit students will: 9.2.1 Compose music in more than one genre which makes controlled use of musical features and devices.
-9.3.1 Discuss and analyse music in detail, using key words and musical terms Key words Mickey Mousing, foley, leitmotif, chromatic, interval, tonality, dissonance, ostinato, pedal, texture, rhythm, pitch, diegetic, non-diegetic Key dates Walt Disney studios pioneered mickey mousing in 1928
+Assessment By the end of the unit students will be able to: 9.2.1 Compose music in more than one genre which makes controlled use of musical features and devices.
+9.3.1 Discuss and analyse music in detail, using key words and musical terms Key words Mickey Mousing, foley, leitmotif, chromatic, interval, tonality, dissonance, ostinato, pedal, texture, rhythm, pitch, diegetic, non-diegetic